fredrikofstad/FeO8/README.md

     </picture>
 </p>

-## FeO8 - A Chip-8 Emulator written in Rust
+## FeO8 - Chip-8 Emulator written in Rust

+Currently contains around 10 cpu instructions as well as the basic components of chip-8's specificatinos.